 The Feed the Fish task demonstrates the ability for the ASV to sense and interact with its environment.
 The ASV must find the "feeding table" side of the task using the purple frame, and then deploy/sink "pellets" (racquetballs) through the frame and onto the feeding table, in any of the three holes.
 The ASV may make contact with the dock and will not be penalized.
-Racquetballs may only be delivered through the purple frame, the other sides of the task may be closed off with netting or another material, not shown in Error!
-Reference source not found.8.
+Racquetballs may only be delivered through the purple frame, the other sides of the task may be closed off with netting or another material, not shown in Figure 8.